BrunoScaglione/Progressive-Regressive-Demo/README.md

 ### Commands

-* to run the simulation, save csv and png files and plot results:
+* to run the simulation, save csv and png files, and plot results:

 ```bash
    python main.py